harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/containerized-steps/containerized-step-groups.md

 For deployment types that support containerized step groups, automatically generated steps will use a containerized step group by default.

-When you add a new step group manually, you can enable containerized step groups by selecting the **Enable container based execution** option.
+When you manually add a step group, you can enable containerized step groups by selecting the **Enable container based execution** option.

 ![Enable container based execution option](../static/cff025c9dc3cce0ca073b10a3ba4e73ddbbf28ff98f3b53e52da92ee183d1d96.png)